 8:30pm at Sacred Heart

 Noon at Sacred Heart

 Ascension Thursday is now called “Feast of the Ascension” because it has been permanently moved to the 7th Sunday of Easter.
 This year (2021) it falls on Sunday, 16 May The day commemorates the Ascension of Christ into heaven (see Mark 16:19, Luke 24:51, and Acts 1:2)

 The only places in the USA where the “Feast of the Ascension” is celebrated on Thursday are within the ecclesiastical provinces of Boston, Hartford, New York, Newark, Philadelphia, and the State of Nebraska; all other ecclesiastical provinces in the USA (including region 6, which comprises all the dioceses of Ohio & Michigan) have, with the approval of Rome, transferred this solemnity to the Seventh Sunday of Easter.

-Sunday, Aug 15: Because the holy day falls on a Sunday this year, this feast will be celebrated at the weekend Masses.
+Mon, Aug 15: Because the holy day falls on a Monday this year, this obligation to attend Mass on Monday has been abrogated.
 (See “What is, and what is not, a Holy Day of Obligation” section below for an explanation of why there is no obligation to attend Mass on the Holy Day this year.)

 Christmas Eve/Day: 24/25 December 2021 → NOTE LOCATION FOR EACH MASS!!